xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### The pattern

-To solve this problem, we implemented a Factory Method that creates specific Arenas depending on the what form of arena creation we want.
+To solve this problem, we implemented a Factory Method that creates specific Arenas depending on the form of arena creation we want.

 #### Implementation